Rishabh0262/spring-boot-blog-app/Readme.md

 @AllArgsConstructor :
 @NoArgsConstructor :
 // JPA annotations to map over JPA entity with MySQL database(DB) table.
-@Entity : to specify the class as Entity
+@Entity : to specify the class as JPA Entity
 @Table : to give a name to table
 @Id : to specify primary key to our entity
 @GeneratedValue : to specify primary key generation strategy.